 - Schindler Elevator Corp. v.
 U.S. ex rel.
 Kirk, 131 S. Ct.
 1885 (2011) — Member of team that prevailed at United States Supreme Court in False Claims Act case.
 The Supreme Court held, reversing the Second Circuit, that Freedom of Information Act responses are "reports" under the meaning of the False Claims Act's Public Disclosure Bar.

 - Don King Productions, Inc. and Don King v.
 The Walt Disney Company, et al., 40 So.3d 40 (17th Jud.
 Cir., 4th DCA, Fla.
 2010) — Member of team representing ESPN and Disney that won summary judgment dismissing all claims in defamation and false light lawsuit brought by boxing promoter Don King claiming more than $1.0 billion in damages.
-The circuit court's decision has since been affirmed on appeal.
+The circuit court's decision was affirmed on appeal.

 - Chief Judge of the State of New York, et al. v.
 Governor of the State of New York, et al., 14 N.Y.3d 230 (N.Y.
-Ct.
-App.
 2010) — Amicus curiae counsel to the Fund for Modern Courts in support of former Chief Judge Judith Kaye's successful lawsuit against the Governor, New York Senate and New York State Assembly concerning inadequate judicial salaries for New York's judges.
 The New York Court of Appeals affirmed the Chief Judge's victory at the trial court and appellate division, finding as a matter of law that Defendants' long-standing practice of holding judicial compensation hostage to ancillary political considerations violates the separation of powers doctrine of the New York State Constitution.

 - Molecular Diagnostics Laboratories v.
 Hoffman-LaRoche, Inc., et al. (D.D.C.) — Member of team representing Applera in patent/antitrust litigation involving sales of Taq.
 Case settled and dismissed against Applera for no payment by Applera weeks after Applera's motion for summary judgment.